 If you plan to develop and implement new functionality.
 UX audit will help you understand if the new functionality is a valuable addition to your product and whether users need it.
 Besides, you will also know if your functionality is well-perceived by users and whether they experience any difficulty in navigation.

 UX audit is not only used when you have an existing digital product.
-You can apply the same process to validate a new product design before the development.
+You can apply the same process to validate a new product design before its development.
 At this point, you are still flexible to make changes that will not cause significant time and budget losses.

 What is the output of a UX audit?

 The UX audit findings are usually arranged in the report that contains:

 - Project description and the main goals of the UX audit.

 - Methodology.
 The report covers user behavioral information and quantitative metrics analyzed in the UX audit.
 It might include competitive analysis, user interviews, and testing data, customer journey mapping, A/B test details, and heuristic evaluation.